Sybilai/Bomberman-Env/README.md

 ```

 ####Event: Bomb
-This can be sent at any frame.
-This will send the position of the AI’s bomb at the current frame.
+This can be sent at any frame and will create a bomb entity on the current position of your AI during the current frame.
 ```
 {
  "event": "bomb"